PocketByte/locolaser-kotlin-mpp-example/README.md

 # LocoLaser Kotlin Multiplatform Example
-[LocoLaser](https://github.com/PocketByte/LocoLaser/) - Localozation tool that generate localization files for various platforms depends on common source.
+[LocoLaser](https://github.com/PocketByte/LocoLaser/) - Localization tool that generate localization files for various platforms depends on common source.
 <br>This example shows how to use LocoLaser in Kotlin Mobile Multiplatform projects to generate localized strings repository class with common interface for both mobile platforms: Android and iOS.

 ##### 1 Step: Apply gradle plugin